 Happy is the man who does (Psalm 1:1).
-“His delight is in the law of the LORD, and on his law he meditates day and night” (1:2).
+“His delight is in the law of the Lord, and on his law he meditates day and night” (Psalm 1:2).
 God’s words revive the soul, grant wisdom, rejoice the heart, enlighten the eyes, and endure forever (Psalm 19:7–9).
-“More to be desired are they than gold, even much fine gold; sweeter also than honey and drippings of the honeycomb” (19:10).
+“More to be desired are they than gold, even much fine gold; sweeter also than honey and drippings of the honeycomb” (Psalm 19:10).

 Need has to be the wrong question.
 Why wouldn’t we want to spend time in a book like that every day?

 If we carve out time to be with God in his book, we’ll be rewarded.
 But the rewards of our meditation — seeing more of God himself — can be surprisingly dangerous.
 Knowledge can corrupt and distract if we don’t know what to do with it. “‘Knowledge’ puffs up, but love builds up” (1 Corinthians 8:1).
 Paul is clear that we can have “all knowledge” (1 Corinthians 13:2), but not love.
 And knowledge without love leaves us with “nothing” (1 Corinthians 13:2).

 So, how do we accumulate knowledge about God without ending up far from him?
 How do we keep our daily devotions from being (spiritually) dangerous?
 David Mathis and Jonathan Parnell give us some practical help in their book How to Stay Christian in Seminary.
 The title makes it sound exclusive to seminarians, but these seventy-two pages are undeniably relevant to anyone studying their Bible, whether for a focused, four-year degree or just in a regular rhythm of personal devotions.